Owen-Dechow/herdgen/README.md

 ### 4. Bull Phenotypes

 In Cow Progress both males (bulls) and females (cows) had phenotypes.
-In Herd Genetics male phenotypes are equivilent to their mother's (dam) or `null` if they do not have a known mother.
+In Herd Genetics male phenotypes are equivalent to their mother's (dam) or `null` if they do not have a known mother.

 ### 5. Multi Animal Support